CompGenomeLab/PHACE/README.md

-# PHACE - Phylogeny-Aware Co-Evolution Algorithm
+#  PHACE: Phylogeny-Aware Detection of Molecular Coevolution

-The co-evolution trends of amino acids within or between genes offer valuable insights into protein structure and function.
-Existing tools for uncovering co-evolutionary signals primarily rely on multiple sequence alignments (MSAs), often neglecting considerations of phylogenetic relatedness and shared evolutionary history.
+The coevolution trends of amino acids within or between genes offer valuable insights into protein structure and function.
+Existing tools for uncovering coevolutionary signals primarily rely on multiple sequence alignments (MSAs), often neglecting considerations of phylogenetic relatedness and shared evolutionary history.

 Here, we present a novel approach based on the substitution mapping of amino acid changes onto the phylogenetic tree.
 We categorize